*Updated September 2022

 Air transport is often regarded as the most polluting type of transportation, and some raw numbers seem to support this.
 For instance, in terms of CO2 equivalent per passenger, per kilometer, flights take the cake - while an international rail is only responsible for 6 grams of CO2 per passenger kilometer, flights are guilty of 255 grams per passenger.
-Second on the list, however, are petrol cars, accounting for 192 grams per passenger, which falls to 96 grams if the car carries two passengers.
+The runner-ups are petrol cars, accounting for 192 grams per passenger.
+A pretty close second, right?
+However, this number falls to 96 grams if the car carries two passengers, 64 if it’s three… you get the idea.

 Luckily, aviation technology is ready to make the future of air travel better for our environment.
 Let’s see how.